North America's Trusted Peptide Source

 Maintaining sterility prevents contamination and ensures valid research results.

-• Clean work surface with 70% isopropyl alcohol
+• Clean surface - Wipe with 70% isopropyl alcohol

-• Work away from air vents or open windows
+• Control airflow - Work away from vents, open windows

 • During Reconstitution

-• Always swab vial tops with alcohol before piercing
+• Always swab - Clean vial tops with alcohol before piercing

-• Use new, sterile syringes for each vial
+• New syringes - Use fresh sterile syringe for each vial

-• Never touch needle tips or rubber stoppers
+• Don't touch - Never touch needle tips or rubber stoppers

 • After Handling